isakovaad/sdm-knowledge-graphs-lab2/README.md

-# Semantic Data Management - Knowledge Graph Lab Assignment
+# Semantic Data Management - Knowledge Graphs

 This repository contains the implementation of a Knowledge Graph for academic publication data from Tsinghua University's computer science field (2018-2023), sourced from the Scopus database.
 The project demonstrates the construction and querying of a semantic data model using RDF/RDFS technologies.